Ravindu-Priyankara/binary-security-research-labs/README.md

 This repository documents my hands‑on work in **malware analysis, reverse engineering, binary patching, and exploit‑development fundamentals**, built from the ground up using **C, x86‑64 assembly, and GDB** on Linux.

-The focus of this repo is **real binary behavior** — not tutorials, not CTF writeups — but how unknown or protected binaries execute, defend themselves, and can be analyzed or neutralized at runtime.
+The focus of this repo is **real binary behavior**  — but how unknown or protected binaries execute, defend themselves, and can be analyzed or neutralized at runtime.

 ---